 Following on from Parts 1 and 2 of the Mural Project, we will be continuing the project in the summer of 2018, where a collection of 10 Jersey Artists will be adorning the streets of St Helier with new art, to enliven the town centre and reflect the creative spirit of the island as part of the Mural Project Part 3.
-A new digital map of the Jersey’s street art will be available to download to help you to seek out these artworks on a self-guided walk, and Ben Robertson will also be holding Street Art Tours of the murals in St Helier during the week of Open Studios.
-More information about the Murals and Street Art Tours will be released on our website soon.
+A new map of the Jersey’s street art is be available to download to help you to seek out these artworks on a self-guided walk.

 Watch a short film about the Mural Project Part 1 below, which took place in June 2017.